iAli61/investment_agent/RDP-Agents.md

 - **Tool**: A reusable component that provides specific functionality to agents
 - **Manager Pattern**: An orchestration approach where a central agent coordinates specialized agents
 - **Guardrail**: A protective mechanism that ensures agent behavior stays within defined boundaries
+- **Search Strategy Coordinator**: Component that manages the tiered approach to using multiple search providers
+- **Tiered Search Strategy**: An approach that systematically tries multiple search methods in sequence until sufficient quality data is obtained
+- **Search Provider**: External service (like Google Search API or Bing Search API) that provides data retrieval capabilities

 ---